fast-the-guy/Loot-table-generator/templates/all items/readme.md

 note that this prosses was not done in the program.

-note that this was onely made for 1.21.4 and will not be updated, unless i sometime want to, this is just a thing i made for fun
+note that this was only made for 1.21.4 and will not be updated, unless i sometime want to, this is just a thing i made for fun

 note that enchanted books are not included